Patient Resources

 Can a hospice patient who shows signs of getting better be returned to active treatment?

-Yes.
 If the patient’s condition improves and the patient seems to be recuperating, patients can be discharged from hospice and return to aggressive therapy or even normal living.
 If the patient needs hospice care at a later date, the patient could be re-admitted to hospice.

 Does hospice do anything to make death come sooner?